Chapter 40: Enter, Stranger

 Men in black cloaks and white masks which Malik had hoped to never see again flew on what looked like broomsticks.
 The sound of wild laugher and guffawing seemed to come from behind their masks as they went.
 Sometimes they zoomed ahead a little ways, but always circled back soon after, as though they were leading the monster on its rampage.

-Malik mouth felt dry as he stared in silent horror at the scene for a moment before he abruptly stood.
+Malik's mouth felt dry as he stared in silent horror at the scene for a moment before he abruptly stood.
 Running to the counter, he threw himself behind it.
-The cashier must have been one of the ones who'd opted to escape the building, because the area was empty.

 Had the cloaks come looking for him?
 Was that what this was all about?
 Malik unfolded his cloak as fast as he could and pulled it on, drawing the hood over his head.
 Maybe they wouldn't recognize him this way, at a distance at least.